 Hello

-I am Hisham Assaad
+I am Hisham Assaad.

-I harvest phrases like “I hate you“, “You are making me hungry“, “Stop torturing us with those delicious photos”
+I harvest phrases like “I hate you“, “You are making me hungry“, and “Stop torturing us with those delicious photos“

 Photos are taken either in the kitchen or in my made-up studio on our balcony Olly, the cat, makes a cameo without my permission.

-I work behind the screen as a graphic designer by day, and behind the apron the rest of the time.
 I quit my office job in June 2015 and have been freelancing my way around as a guest chef in restaurants in Beirut, hosting at a restaurant, cooking at festivals, private events and private dinner, all while still working as a designer, my original trade, and clowning on the side for fun.
 In 2017, I started advertising my skills and food stylist and photographer and landed myself a few jobs and things are moving forward from there.
+You can check out my portfolio here.

 Recipes posted here are either my creation, adaptation, or documentation of a traditional recipe mom (or someone else) prepared in front of me.